 To ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Your water is tested for approximately 200 contaminants.
-These include all contaminants regulated by the EPA plus a number of unregulated contaminants.
+Your water is tested for all contaminants regulated by the EPA plus a number of unregulated contaminants.
 Sampling is conducted at various locations in the water supply and distribution system.
 Test results are submitted to the Oregon Health Authority, Drinking Water Program, the local agency responsible for enforcing EPA's Safe Drinking Water Act.